 The primary objective of our investment activities is to preserve principal while at the same time maximizing the income we receive from our investments without significantly increasing risk.
 Some of the securities that we invest in may have market risk.
 This means that a change in prevailing interest rates may cause the principal amount of the investment to fluctuate.
 For example, if we hold a security that was issued with a fixed interest rate at the then-prevailing rate and the prevailing interest rate later rises, the fair value of our investment will probably decline.
 To minimize this risk in the future, we intend to maintain our portfolio of cash equivalents and short-term investments in a variety of securities.
-We classify our cash equivalents and marketable securities as "fixed-rate" if the rate of return on such instruments remains fixed over their term.
-These "fixed-rate" investments include commercial paper and government and non-government debt securities.
+We classify our cash equivalents and marketable securities as "fixed-rate" investments include commercial paper and government and non-government debt securities.
 We classify our cash equivalents and marketable securities as "variable-rate" if the rate of return on such investments varies based on the change in a predetermined index or set of indices during their term.
 These "variable-rate" investments primarily include auction-rate securities with rates that re-set generally every 30 days.
-The weighted average maturity of all of our fixed-rate investments as of March 31, 2005 was approximately 2 years.
-At March 31, 2005 and December 31, 2004, approximately 11% and 25%, respectively, of our fixed-rate investment portfolio was composed of investments with maturities of one year or less.
+The weighted average maturity of all of our fixed-rate and variable-rate investments as of June 30, 2005 was approximately 1 year.
+At June 30, 2005 and December 31, 2004, approximately 37% and 47%, respectively, of our fixed-rate and variable-rate investment portfolio was composed of investments with maturities of one year or less.